JVerstry/Revoscalepy-code-examples/README.md

 The data files used in the examples are available from https://packages.revolutionanalytics.com/datasets/

 Downloaded them locally to `C:\Temp\Data` (or any other location specified in your `.env` file)

+## Packages

+Some packages may not be installed on your environment, perform:

+`pip install -U python-dotenv`